Patent application: Issue or grant

 Once the patent application complies with the requirements of the relevant patent office, a patent is granted further official fees, and in some regional patent systems, such as the European patent system, validating the patent requires that the applicant provide translations of the application in the official languages of states in which they desire protection.

 The date of issue effectively terminates prosecution of a specific application, after which continuing applications cannot be filed, and establishes the date upon which infringement may be charged.
 Furthermore, an issue date for an application in the U.S. filed prior to 1995 also factors into the term of the patent, whereas the term of later filings is determined solely by the filing date.

 Post-issue or grant

 Many jurisdictions require periodic payment of maintenance fees to retain the validity of a patent after it is issued and during its term.
 Failure to timely pay the fees results in loss of the patent's protection.

 The validity of an issued patent may also be subject to post-issue challenges of various types, some of which may cause the patent office to re-examine the application.

+Patentees

+The person to whom a patent is granted is known as the patentee, the owner of the patent, the patent proprietor, or the patent holder.
+Once a patent has been granted with respect to a particular country, anyone who wishes to exploit the invention commercially in that country must obtain the patentee's authorization.
+In principle, anyone who exploits a patented invention without the patentee's authorization commits an illegal act.
+Protection is granted for a limited period, generally 20 years.
+Once a patent expires, the protection ends, and the invention enters the public domain (also known as being "off patent").
+The patentee no longer holds exclusive rights to the invention, which then becomes available for commercial exploitation by others.

+Rights conferred by a patent

+The rights conferred by a patent are described in the patent law of the country in which the patent is granted.
+The patent owner's exclusive rights generally consist of the following: